tgen/snpSniffer/README.md

 ```

 # Setting Thresholds
 There are two primary measurements.
 1) Heterozygosity Ratio that can be used to identify cross-contamination.
-2) Matching Call Ratio that can be used to identify sample swaps were the genotypes from samples are different or identical unexpectedly
+2) Matching Call Ratio that can be used to identify sample swaps were the genotypes from samples are different or identical unexpectedly.
+(Work done by Felix Madrid)

 ## Heterozygosity Evaluation
 This metric can be used to identify potential cross contamination within a sample.
 Be default we deem any sample with a ratio above 0.6 to be contaminated, however mixing experiments have shown low level contamination is detectable below that threshold.